Vasilios Bouzas

-Vasilios Bouzas (Βασίλειος Μπούζας; born 30 June 1993) is a Greek professional footballer who plays as a midfielder for Super League 2 club Ethnikos Keramidi.
+Vasilios Bouzas (Βασίλειος Μπούζας; born 30 June 1993) is a Greek professional footballer who plays as a midfielder for Gamma Ethniki club Pannaxiakos.

 Club career

 Bouzas grew up in Peristeri and started his career at the youth teams of Panionios and was promoted to the first team on 8 July 2011.
 In total, he played for four years with the Blue-Reds amassing a total of 32 caps, all playing in the centre midfielder position.
 He spent his last season under contract with Panionios on loan with Football League side Kallithea.
 He then moved to fellow 2nd tier outfit Panegialios in the summer of 2016, before joining Ergotelis, also in the Football League on 29 August 2017.
 His performances with Ergotelis impressed manager Takis Gonias, who requested club owner Maged Samy, to arrange for Bouzas' transfer to his Egyptian Premier League side Wafi Degla in the summer of 2018.
 He continue his career in multiple teams in Egypt and Greece like El Gaish, Asteras Vlachioti, Veria and Anagennisi Karditsa until he sign with Ethnikos Keramidi in August 2024.